foundry/OpenCVSwiftStitch/README.markdown

 Provides a partial answer to: [Libraries to capture panoramas in iOS 6](http://stackoverflow.com/questions/14062932/libraries-to-capture-panorama-in-ios-6/14064788#14064788) (Stack Overflow)

 __OpenCV Versions__
-_OpenCV 3.x_
-The podfile installs a hotfixed version of 3.1 as the prebuilt binary provided by openCV  [breaks on arm64 devices](https://github.com/kylefleming/opencv/releases/tag/3.1.0-ios-fix).

-The stitching seems to be much more efficient (85% faster on my iphone 5s).
-However the quality is noticeably inferior with the test images supplied, so v2.4x remains the default for now [_some improvement with openCV 3.1_].

-_OpenCV 2.4.x_
+_OpenCV 4.3_
-The openCV distribution is not as clean as we would like.
-2.4.10 - the pod spec and the distribution build for iOS [is broken](http://stackoverflow.com/questions/28331397/cocoapods-opencv-2-4-10-linker-error/28820510)
-2.4.9 - the pod spec [is broken](http://stackoverflow.com/questions/31005022/cant-install-opencv-with-cocoapods-could-not-resolve-host-hivelocity-dl-sourc).
-This is likely a result of relying on Sourceforge for hosting.

-Therefore we are using a [self-hosted podspec](https://github.com/Zi0P4tch0/Specs/tree/master/Specs/OpenCV) (_thanks Matteo!_) until official channels are fixed.
-Specs are available for [2.4.9](https://github.com/Zi0P4tch0/Specs/tree/master/Specs/OpenCV/2.4.9-zp) and [2.4.10](https://github.com/Zi0P4tch0/Specs/tree/master/Specs/OpenCV/2.4.10-zp), but as the latter won't run we use 2.4.9.
+The podfile installs OpenCV 4.3

-_this version of OpenCVStitch opted to use cocoapods to overcome the [notorious](http://stackoverflow.com/q/13905471/1375695) [installation](http://stackoverflow.com/q/15855894/1375695) [issues](http://stackoverflow.com/a/14186883/1375695) with previous versions of the openCV 2.4.x framework.. it seems our optimism was slightly premature!_
+_this version of OpenCVStitch opted to use cocoapods to overcome the [notorious](http://stackoverflow.com/q/13905471/1375695) [installation](http://stackoverflow.com/q/15855894/1375695) [issues](http://stackoverflow.com/a/14186883/1375695) with previous versions of the framework_

-__XCode 10__
+__XCode 12__

-Project is now updated for Swift 4.1 and XCode 10.
-For backwards compatibility checkout the 2.0 / 2.1 branches, 3.0 release or refer to the Objective-C version v1.0.
+Project is now updated for Swift 5.0 and XCode 12.
+For backwards compatibility checkout the 2.0 / 2.1 branches, 3.0 /4.0 releases or refer to the Objective-C version v1.0.

 __Comparisons__